 A third option if you are brave enough to exit your vehicle and step out is to go for a hike in the Everglades.
 One of the most popular trails in the Everglades is the Anhinga Trail.

 It’s located close to Homestead between Miami and Florida Keys.
 That makes the Anhinga Trail a very convenient stop if you make a road trip between Miami and Key West and want to see some Everglades wildlife.

 The Anhinga Trail starts at the Royal Palm Visitor Center and from the 0.4 mile (600 m) long boardwalk you have great chances to spot alligators.
 Other animals you might spot apart from gators are turtles, anhingas, herons and egrets.

 Even though the Anhinga Trail isn’t very long it gives you a good feeling for the Everglades.
 And especially if you spot alligators it’s extremely memorable.

-Use the booking tool below to find the perfect accommodation for your Everglades visit.
+Use the booking tool below to find the perfect Everglades accommodation.
 Browse the map for options in various areas, or click on the search button to get all options listed.

 Where to see alligators in Florida FAQ

 Here you find the answers to some frequently asked questions about where to see alligators in Florida.

 Everglades in Florida is one of the best places in America to spot alligators.
 But American alligators can be found throughout Southestern United States.
 That apart from Florida includes North Carolina, South Carolina, Georgia, Alabama, Mississippi, Louisiana and Texas.

 Although alligators can be found all over the state of Florida, the Everglades is the perfect place to encounter alligators.
 Here you can take an airboat tour, go for a hike or even see gators from the window of your own car.